kstenerud/concise-encoding/cte-specification.md

 Example:

     {
-        assumption = #remember_me
+        // references the object marked "remember_be" earlier in the document assumption = #remember_me
-        my_map = #1
+        // references the object marked 1 earlier in the document my_map = #1
         // references an object in relative file "common.ce", tag "legalese" substructure = #u"common.ce#legalese"